KohlsTechnology/eunomia/examples/README.md

 ### Install the Operator

-Before you can execute any of the hello-wolrd examples, you need to install the operator first.
+Before you can execute any of the hello-world examples, you need to install the operator first.

 ```shell
 # Deploy the operator pre-requisites, which require cluster-admin access